sydalwedaie/odin-project-knight-travails/README.md

 It starts by building an array of single-move combos, and tries to find a possible path within them.
 If one is found, it is returned as the solution.
 Otherwise, it recursively calls itself to try the 2-move combos, 3-move combos, etc. The recursion continues until a path is found.
 The recursion is controlled by passing a third argument, `count`, that is incremented by `1` in each recursive call.

 This function also has a guard clause to immediately reject invalid `start` and `finish` positions.
 The only guard against an infinite recursion is the fact that a path is eventually found.
-There is no combination of `start` and `finish` positions that does not eventually lead to a valid path.
+There is no combination of `start` and `finish` positions that does not ultimately lead to a valid path.
 I tried all 4096 combinations (using 4 nested `for` loops 😉).
 If that were not the case, the recursion would continue until the _heap_ overflows.

 ## Limitations and areas for improvement

 The main problem is about space and time complexities.
 There are multiple deeply nested recursions that check for all possibilities, regardless of them being valid or not.
 For example, the set of all move combinations is created in its entirety in each recursive call of `knightMoves`, and then, `findPath` is run on each one.
 It’s 8 times for the first call, 64 for the second call, 512, 4096, and so on.
-There are 4 combinations of `start` and `finish` that yield a 7-moves path (corners to corners).
-There are 2,097,152 combinations of 7-moves!
+There are 4 combinations of `start` and `finish` that yield a 7-moves path (corners to corners), and there are 2,097,152 combinations of 7-moves!
 This combination is created regardless of where in that combination the shortest path happens to be.
 This is in addition to all the lower count combinations that were created with no valid paths from the previous recursions.

 While there may be more than one fastest path between two points, this implementation returns the first one found and ignores the rest.
 This is acceptable behavior as per the project’s requirements, but it can be an area of improvement.
 It’s actually very easy, as it only needs a small modification to `findPath`.
 Instead of it terminating immediately upon finding the first valid path, I modified it to keep adding them to an array: